telerik/report-server-docs/implementer-guide/user-management/users.md

 -   *Enabled*

-Users cannot be deleted.
-In order to stop the access for a user and free a CAL the user should be disabled.
+Disabling a user will stop its access to the report server assets and will free a CAL for a new user.

+### Delete User

+The Guest user and currently logged user cannot be deleted.
+All other users can be deleted by a user with sufficient permissions.
+Deleting a user will unlock their reports and will remove the user from all the roles he currently is assigned to.
+Deleting a user will free a CAL for a new user.

 ### Manage User Permissions